The financial transactions of any accounting system can be grouped into four major accounting cycles: Revenue, Purchase, Payroll, and General Journal.

 Corrections or adjustments to the above major transaction cycles can be made through adjusting journal entries, posted directly to the general ledger.
 These are also compiled in a separate journal, known as the “general journal”.

-The specific postings, as outlined in the cycles above, do not necessarily take place as separate steps, especially in computerized environments.
+The specific postings, as outlined in the cycles above, do not necessarily take place as separate steps, especially in computerized accounting software systems.
 There are only two basic posting methods in computerized accounting systems: real-time and batch posting.

 In real-time posting, the source transaction (check, bill, payment, receipt, etc.) is posted to the specific journal and any related subsidiary ledger (e.g., accounts receivable, accounts payable, inventory) and is simultaneously posted to the general ledger.